dematerializer/unicode-emoji-annotations/README.md

 > Unicode standard compliant emoji annotations (internationalized text-to-speech descriptions and keywords) with extensions provided by the community

-- lightweight, precompiled, easy to parse JSON data with a minimalistic API
+- lightweight, precompiled, easy to use JSON data with a minimalistic API
 - straight from the source, compiled directly from [unicode repository data files](http://unicode.org/repos/cldr/tags/release-30)
 - up-to-date, supporting unicode CLDR version v30 (stable)
 - best used in combination with the [unicode-emoji-data](https://www.npmjs.com/package/unicode-emoji-data) module

-This project aims to preserve CLDR annotation data with respect to the original source as closely as possible while offering supplemental community authored annotation data.
+This project aims to preserve CLDR emoji annotation data with respect to the original source as closely as possible while offering supplemental community authored annotation data.

 *Warning: ~1MB file ahead!* Have a look at [this table to see an example](https://dematerializer.github.io/unicode-emoji-annotations/emoji-annotations.stable.html) of what data this library provides.
 Especially row [#1152](https://dematerializer.github.io/unicode-emoji-annotations/emoji-annotations.stable.html#1152) is interesting as it shows a CLDR annotation being combined with multiple supplemental community annotations.